propensive / exoskeleton 0.1

 • unified programmatic tab-completions for bash, zsh and fish

-• automatic installation of completion scripts for each shell
+• easy installation of completion scripts for each shell

 Availability